-• "The heart of Scrum is a Sprint, a time-box of one month or less during which a "Done", useable, and potentially releasable product Increment is created.
+• "The heart of Scrum is a Sprint, a time-box of one month or less during which a "Done," usable, and potentially releasable product Increment is created.
 Sprints have consistent durations throughout a development effort.
 A new Sprint starts immediately after the conclusion of the previous Sprint."
 [Schwaber and Sutherland 2011]

-Figure 138 - Sprint sub-alpha of Work
+Figure E.2 - Sprint sub-alpha of Work